lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_lifecycle/file_systems.md

 Optional you can use the `-t`-parameter to specify the fs-type or the `-o`-parameter to alter the output.

+!!! important

-We do **not recommend** the usage of the "du"-command for this purpose.
+    **Don't use** the `du`-command for this purpose.
 It is able to cause issues for other users, while reading data from the filesystem.